build82/amd-reimg/README.md

-# reimg
+# reimg (amd)
-reimg - A javascript library for converting image formats This can convert :
+reimg - A JavaScript library for converting image formats (AMD module)

+This lightweight image transformation module preforms common image conversions.
+Also, the module facilitates client retrieval of image elements.
+All operations were coded upstream (& formatted as an AMD module in this fork f or use in supporting JavaScript frameworks.

+supported conversions :
 * svg -> base64
 * svg -> canvas
 * svg -> html `<img/>` element